 How to disable user registration in WordPress

 Disabling user registration in WordPress is simple.
-If you’re having problems with your website due to an influx of fake users or you just want to disable registration temporarily, you can do it in a few clicks.
+If you’re having problems with your website due to an influx of spam registrations and fake users, or you just want to disable registration temporarily, you can do it in a few clicks.

 Go to Settings → General in your WordPress dashboard.
 Look for the option that reads Anyone can register and deselect it.